jbiers/library/README.md

 ![Screenshot from 2022-01-26 21-44-53](https://user-images.githubusercontent.com/85142222/151277477-df4a8c20-f818-4053-a973-cfded1db11c0.png)

-## TODO:
-- need to refactor the entire code
-    - render function
-    - when rendering, take care of the trash function
-- manage checkbox type input (toggle switch)
-- add book functionality

-- STYLE FORM
-- ADD ARROWS
-- MADE BY
-- ANIMATION OPEN FORM

 ## Learned
-- ternary operator
+- using JavaScript's ternary operator;
-- pattern behavior for buttons in forms is to submit
+- standard behavior for HTML buttons in forms is to submit;
+- Object constructors, prototypal inheritance;
+- How Object Oriented Programming can be used to organize your code;
+- Gained a lot more confidence in implementing a dynamic website;